StaxVentura/unity-plane/README.md

 # unity-plane
-First attempt to create a plane simulator using the unity engine.
+First attempt to create a "flight" simulator using the unity engine.